 When this red light turns green, turn right quickly into the street you want to go.
 The stopped traffic that was earlier on your left then follows you on the green light.

+Watch out for the hook turn sign, and follow these steps to maneuver the hook.
+Easy?
 Well, maybe not for new visitors to Melbourne.